 Try out this always successful, laughter-generating, team building icebreaker.
-It’s a good icebreaker for a meeting because it takes so little time yet gives you the exact results that you require from a team building icebreaker.
+It’s a good icebreaker for a meeting because it takes so little time, yet gives you the exact results that you require from a team-building icebreaker.

 It also produces great results for the facilitator.
 Your attendees pay you back with the warmth that their conversation generates.
 Not even the shyest participant is wary about finding what he or she has in common with the other people in the group.

-- Divide the meeting participants into groups of four or five people by having them number off.
+Divide the meeting participants into groups of four or five people by having them number off.
 (You do this because people generally begin a meeting by sitting with the people they already know best, especially their closest coworkers and people from their departments.
 It's a natural comfort zone thing.)
 One of the key expectations for any icebreaker that you offer is to help people from different departments get to know each other.
-This helps you build more effective teams and reinforces camaraderie and cooperation across departments.
+It helps you build more effective teams and reinforces camaraderie and cooperation across departments.

-- Tell the newly formed groups that their assignment is to find ten things that they have in common, with every other person in the group, and that the commonalities they identify must have nothing to do with work.
-This helps the group explore shared interests outside of the workplace.
+Tell the newly formed groups that their assignment is to find ten things that they have in common, with every other person in the group, and that the commonalities they identify must have nothing to do with work.
+It helps the group explore shared interests outside of the workplace.
 (You'll want to tell the people that they may not select body parts that they have in common or use types of clothing as commonalities.)

-- Tell the group to find the ten things that they have in common with the other people at their table.
+Tell the group to find the ten things that they have in common with the other people at their table.
 Groups take no more than ten or fifteen minutes to do the exercise from experience using this team building icebreaker.

-- Tell the groups that one person must take notes and be ready to read the group's list of ten commonalities to the whole group upon completion of the assignment.
+Also, tell the groups that one person must take notes and be ready to read the group's list of ten commonalities to the whole group upon completion of the assignment.

-- Then, ask the other notetakers, in turn, to share their group's whole list of commonalities with the whole group.
+Then, ask the other notetakers, in turn, to share their group's whole list of commonalities with the whole group.
 Because people are your best source of laughter and fun, the reading of the lists always generates a lot of laughter and discussion.
 Attendees also enjoy finding one of their ten things in common on another group's list of things in common, too.
 You can also catch the drift of the conversations that took place in the small groups based on the transitions made from item to item.

-Problem Solving Facilitation Recommendations
+Icebreaker Problem Solving Recommendations

-This team building icebreaker takes 10-15 minutes, depending on the number of groups.
+This team-building icebreaker takes 10-15 minutes, depending on the number of groups.
 To keep the activity down to ten minutes, after seven minutes of brainstorming together, tell the groups that the lists that they have created are perfect, no matter how many items they have on their list.
 Then, debrief the activity.